 Furthermore, you need to anticipate that many airlines will have a set amount of luggage that they allow for free, with a charge being given for anything over that amount.
 While others charge any luggage that is checked in.
 Again, it can be different from airline to airline.

 Carefully Think About What You Are going to Take

 It’s that same old dilemma, but one that’s important to think carefully about – what are you going to take with you and what are you going to leave at home?

 If you can’t bear to leave anything behind, consider the type of diving you will be doing and where.
-If you’re on a liveaboard and won’t be doing much else than diving (lucky you!) then take all of your gear.
-There are many scuba dive bags available on the market today where you can easily store all of your kit and more.
+If you’re on a liveaboard and won’t be doing much else than diving (lucky you!) then take it all.
+There are many scuba dive bags and scuba gear travel bags available on the market today where you can easily store all of your kit and more.

 If you’re really trying to save as much money as possible, you should look to leave many of the bulkier items at home, particularly if you are traveling with a diving tour operator.
 You’ll usually be able to hire a BCD, fins, wetsuit and other items, but best to check first.

 Whereas you should always, at the very least, take your own mask (so you know it fits properly), regulator and dive computer (you know how it works so you’ll have less time to waste under the water trying to figure a new one out).

 Many people like the convenience of a large suitcase with trolley wheels as it doesn’t need to be carried everywhere.
 However, are you going to be doing much carrying, really?

 There are trolleys already there that you can use for your scuba gear suitcase and once you’ve checked them in, they are no longer your issue until you arrive.
 Therefore, it could be wise to invest in a lighter, more manageable duffel bag instead.